elucify/genbank-book/README.md

 <div id="hook"/><!-- LEAVE THIS ALONE -->

-Who is running the asylum?
-The inmates.

-Let's make sure we have the exact same commit; *this one*.

 GenBank <sup>®</sup> is the NIH genetic sequence database, an annotated collection of all publicly available DNA sequences ([_Nucleic Acids Research_, 2013